Idyllic palm fringed beaches and iconic safari destinations

 The Northern Safari Circuit is the biggest draw for most people, as the game viewing opportunities are endless, and there really is nowhere else where you can witness such a variety of wildlife.

 The Serengeti is probably known throughout the world as being where the famously impressive Great Migration takes place.
-Every year over 1.5 million wildebeest, 200,000 zebras and 350,000 gazelles congregate on the Serengeti plains, and make their way clockwise en mass on a 1,800 round mile journey to Kenya’s Masai (also spelled Maasai) Mara in search of greener grazing land, before returning southwards again.
+Every year over 1.5 million wildebeest and 200,000 zebras congregate on the Serengeti plains and make their way clockwise en mass on a 1,800 round mile journey to Kenya’s Masai (also spelled Maasai) Mara in search of greener grazing land, before returning southwards again.

 Close on their heels (or should we say hooves) throughout this dangerous journey are hungry predators - mainly lion and hyena, but in a couple of places along their route, they also have to contend with crocodiles too.

 The Ngorongoro Crater is without a doubt one of the most beautiful parts of Tanzania, and for safari goers, it has the appeal of hosting the densest concentration of wildlife in Africa, offering truly incredible game viewing opportunities.
 Black rhinos, buffalo, hippos, lions, leopard, zebra, wildebeest and gazelles are frequent sightings.
 The deep, volcanic crater itself is the largest unflooded and unbroken caldera in the world, and measures about 20 km across, 600 meters deep and covers 300 km² in area.

 In addition, however, to these wildlife destinations, the Northern Safari Circuit also boasts the scenic Lake Manyara National Park, as well as the quieter National Parks of Tarangire and Arusha, not to mention Mount Kilimanjaro, Africa's highest mountain.